-The mountain was first climbed on May 30, 1954 via the south ridge by Colin Todd and Geoff Harrow of a New Zealand expedition.
+The expedition of Mount Baruntse was first attempted on May 30, 1954 via the south ridge by Colin Todd and Geoff Harrow of a New Zealand expedition.

 In addition to the climbing, the expedition explores a remote part of Nepal with stunning Himalayan views and interesting local culture.
 The return journey includes a crossing of the Amphu Laptcha pass.